 It’s been decades since the release of movies like “Stay Hungry” and “Pumping Iron,” and yet the Arnold Schwarzenegger diet and workout plan remains as effective now as it ever was.
 Of course, that doesn’t mean you can handle it.
 After all, the former bodybuilder did win the Mr. Olympia contest no less than seven times, a feat that requires serious dedication.
 Schwarzenegger also retained a truly cut physique well into his career as an A-list Hollywood star.
 Should you want to achieve anything close to his former levels of indomitable strength, prepare for a fitness regimen of the truly intense variety.

 As you can probably guess, the Arnold Schwarzenegger diet plan goes big on protein, and by that we mean big.
-Along similarly predictable lines, the Arnold Schwarzenegger workout plan and training routine is focussed primarily on muscle building.
+Along similarly predictable lines, the Arnold Schwarzenegger workout plan and training routine is focused primarily on muscle building.
 It’s a brutal program, to say the least, though don’t take that to mean you shouldn’t give it your best shot.
 No pain, no gain, as the man himself once said.
 Here’s how to bulk up as Schwarzenegger did in his prime.